TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 Post here: https://github.com/NIEM/NIEM-Modeling-Formalism

+## Background: How We Got Here

+Start with the NIEM story.
+Messages, XMl Schema, but what if you don't want XML Schema.
+Do it in other formalisms.
+N-squared diagram.
+Intermediate format.

 ## Problem/Issue

 Modeling concepts are embedded in a specific technology, XML Schema.
 We overload XML Schema concepts to include real-world concepts.
 This works for simpler things, but complicated real-world concepts require thought to see them while they're embedded in SML Schema